Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2007 Belle Brise 92p

 Tasted in April 2013.
-It was beautiful wine for the vintage, full of life, velvety, impressive ripeness of fruit and tannin, structure and length.
+It was beautiful wine for the vintage, full of life, velvety, impressive ripeness of fruit and tannin, structure, and length.

 2005 Belle Brise 95-96p

-I remember tasting 1993, 1994, 1995, 1996, 1997 and 1998 Belle Brise during visits at the property between 1996 and 1999, and all of them were well-made for respective vintages, without having sharp edges and rough tannin.
+I remember tasting 1993, 1994, 1995, 1996, 1997, and 1998 Belle Brise during visits to the property between 1996 and 1999, and all of them were well-made for respective vintages without having sharp edges and rough tannin.
 1995 and 1998 Belle Brise I would have rated 90-91p, 1996 Belle Brise 89p, 1997 Belle Brise 88p and 1994/1993 Belle Brise 86-87p.